aclarkxyz/web_molkit/README.md

 * If the copyright owner adds additional exceptions in later releases, they will take effect as of that version.

-* **Owner availability**: The copyright owner, [http://molmatinf.com](http://molmatinf.com), can and will exercise the liberty of using this toolkit in proprietary and/or open source software.
+* **Owner availability**: The copyright owner, [Molecular Materials Informatics, Inc.](http://molmatinf.com), can and will exercise the liberty of using this toolkit in proprietary and/or open source software.

 ## Codebase